brainwipe/brainwipe.github.io/content/blog/2022-10-31-aws-msk-dotnet/index.md

 - Get the newly signed client certificate from AWS
 - Convert the newly signed client certificate into a format that the .NET Kafka client can use

-### Create a new client certificate and signing request
+### Create a new client key and signing request

+> If you already have a client key, then jump to the next section

 - In PowerShell
-- Create new certificate with signing request:
+- Create new key with signing request:

 ```powershell
 openssl req -newkey rsa:2048 -nodes -keyout kafka_test_client.key -out kafka_test_client.csr